 - Sleeping disturbances

-The symptoms of post-concussion syndrome after an accident are different from the symptoms of a concussion after an automobile accident.
+However, the symptoms of post-concussion syndrome after an accident are different from the symptoms of concussions from an automobile accident.
 Post-concussion syndrome is a whole set of similar symptoms that may possibly affect a person for a period of three months to one year after the concussion.
 Symptoms of post-concussion syndrome include: